What does playing different types of Basses have in common with Critical Path, Agile and Critical Chain Project Methodologies?

 When you’re playing the bass, you learn the mechanics, the styles, and the functions of the instrument and the sound.
 The German full-bodied upright, the electric upright, and the bass guitar all have that depth of sound that's signature to the instrument.
 Each one is meant for a different purpose, but they all serve the same general purpose of music.
 In this way, projects and project methodologies are similar to the bass.

 When you drive down the highway, you see people merging from various roads and even other highways to join you.
 If all of you were going to the same place, this merging of paths to one destination would be an example of the Critical Path Methodology.
 This process consists of merging projects where the longest line of connected activities creates the critical path.
-Complex projects that have to be planned out begin with an assessment of the needs and purpose of the project, planning the steps, developing the bridge, deploying the paths and then opening the bridge to arrive at your destination.
+Complex projects that have to be planned out begin with an assessment of the needs and purposes of the project, planning the steps, developing the bridge, deploying the paths and then opening the bridge to arrive at your destination.

 This is the process most frequently used by software developers.
 It is ideal for the customer because they are directly involved in the development process.
 Unlike Critical Path, where the process must be completed before the customer can test the software, the Agile methodology allows them to see the benefit of the process every step of the way.
 The steps in this process are called “Sprints,” each one lasting from 2-3 weeks.
 After Sprint 1, the customer has basic functionality for software that is a minimal viable product.
 They can start using the developed software right away while the team continues to expand it, adding new functionality during each of the subsequent Sprints.